rm53961/Project-1/README.md

 FROM tutor t JOIN feedback f ON t.tutor_id = f.tutor_id WHERE f.feedback_rating

+This helps managers identify tutors with poor ratings, assess performance issues, provide training or support, and maintain service quality.
+Poor service means less students coming back and its important to catch on to be able to implement change.

 <img width="400" alt="Screenshot 2025-03-20 at 5 38 17 PM" src="https://github.com/user-attachments/assets/c5dd0ac6-dce5-4bc3-8431-e64dbb29c1b6" />

-his helps managers identify tutors with poor ratings, assess performance issues, provide training or support, and maintain service quality.
-Poor service means less students coming back and its important to catch on to be able to implement change.

 *This query finds the most popular subject based on the number of tutoring sessions*